MeryylleA/ping-pong-neural-net/README.md

   - **Normal Ball**: Standard ball with default properties.
   - **Heavy Ball**: Heavier ball with reduced bounce.
   - **Light Ball**: Lighter ball with increased bounce.
+- **Advanced Collision Detection**: The game now includes more sophisticated collision detection algorithms to handle edge cases and improve accuracy.
+Bounding boxes and pixel-perfect collision detection are used for more precise interactions between the ball and paddles.